 1. The GLAD Technique

-Learned: List one thing that you learned today.
-This could be a fact, a skill, or something you discovered about yourself or a friend.
+Learning: List one thing that you learned today.
+This could be a fact, a skill, or something you discovered about yourself or someone else.

 Delight: List one thing that touched your heart today and brought you joy.